jaroslaw-weber/code-pillow/README.md

 ## number layer

+hold thumb key to type numbers.

-separate layer for numbers. number order is optimized for programming (0 and 1 are most used) but also arranged in logical order.
+separate layer for numbers. number order is optimized for programming (0 and 1 are most used) but also arranged in logical order (even numbers on the right, odd numbers on the left).

 ## nav layer (navigation)

-layer for controlling navigation (mouse and keyboard). dont need to ever move your hands from the home row position. keys are arranged in logical order.
+layer for controlling navigation. also a lot of shortcuts that are useful while using mouse with right hand

-## tab and space placement
+## space

-tab and space are used quite often in programming. tab especially is used even more this days with rise of ai autocomplete. those are under thumbs for easy access.
+easy to access under the thumb

+## magic shift

+press once - will only apply to next key press (easy capitalization) hold down - write in uppercase

-## enter
+## enter and tab

-close enough to easily use it, also similar position to most keyboards so easier to remember.
+easy to reach combos on base layer

 ## backspace

 we are humans, we make mistakes. good to have in nice place (left pinky)

-## one shot modifiers (OSM)

-shift, alt, ctrl, cmd - those are often used with combination with one other key. press once (dont hold) for more comfort.

-## qwerty layout

-emergency layout in case you want to switch to something resembling the default layout. all keys are in positions that are as close as possible to traditional layout.
+## home row mods (without shift)

+it's so much more comfortable! remember to use 'mod interrupt' to make typing more smooth. shift can be tricky so not in home row.

+## vscode layer (ongoing experiment)

+hold down thumb to activate vscode focused layer (start, restart, etc)